by Jeff Blakley

 In January, 1903, construction started at the south side of the Miami River on what was then called the Cutler Extension of the Florida East Coast Railway.
 The route was surveyed by John S. Frederick, who platted the Town of Homestead in June of 1904.
 After the railroad reached Homestead, the name was changed to the Homestead Extension.

 Much of the land east of the limestone ridge that separates the Everglades from the coastal plain south of Miami had been given to the Florida East Coast Railway by the State of Florida as part of its incentive for Henry Flagler to build his railroad.
 A portion of that land in the area of Goulds is shown, either cross-hatched or with diagonal lines through the sections, on the map below.
 After the railroad reached Homestead in late August, 1904, farmers who had not been able to file a homestead claim started eyeing what William J. Krome had called the “front prairie” in these areas – the low-lying marl soil east of the limestone ridge.
-Unlike the pine rockland, there were few trees to cut and the sawgrass could be plowed under with tractors.
+Unlike the pine rockland, there were few trees to cut and the sawgrass could be burned as preparation for planting.
 Once the land was cleared of vegetation, farmers were able to raise abundant crops of tomatoes and other vegetables.
 Thomas J. Peters, among others, had already been farming the “Cutler prairie” and the word had spread about the opportunities to become rich by farming these lands.

 All of this land was called “overflow land” as it was subject to flooding in the summer as water from the Everglades drained into Biscayne Bay via the finger glades that crossed the limestone ridge in numerous places.
 One of those finger glades was in the area where Silver Palm Drive (S.W.
 232 St.) intersects U. S. 1 today.
 There was a navigable waterway, called Black Point Creek, that ran through this finger glade out to Biscayne Bay, emptying into the bay just west of Black Point.
 This map, from 1904, shows Black Point Creek.
 Click on the title beneath the map below to download a version that can be enlarged.